-In a busy work environment, Health & Safety regulations can easily be overlooked
+In a busy work environment, Health & Safety inspections can easily be overlooked

-This is particularly the case in smaller enterprises where owners juggle multiple priorities.
+This is particularly the case in smaller enterprises where owners juggle many priorities.

-So, having Ellis Whittam make sure you’re complying with them is vital – especially as you otherwise risk a costly breach fine – the resulting negative publicity can also damage your reputation beyond repair!
+So, having Ellis Whittam make sure you’re complying with them is vital.
+The cost of not being compliant could mean a huge fine.
+Added to this, the resulting negative publicity can damage your reputation beyond repair!

 Duty of Care & Inspections

 As an employer, you have a duty to protect the health, safety and welfare of your employees and anyone else who might be affected by your activities.

 This requires you to check, maintain and review your arrangements – including inspecting them to check:

 - the required Health & Safety standards are being met